Archynetys Live news trend intelligence

 Quick answers

-What is Iran's stance on the Strait of Hormuz?
+What is Iran's position on the administration of the strait?

-Iranian officials have stated that the strait will be administered by Tehran and will not return to its pre-war status.
+The Iranian chief negotiator says the Strait of Hormuz will be administered by Tehran, and the Parliament Speaker stated it will not return to pre-war status.

 Coverage (4)